[Networkmaine Logo]

 • Do not give insider information or advance knowledge to bidders

-• Accept no gifts from bidders
+• Accept no gifts or donations from bidders

 • Service providers are not allowed to assist with the process